VietNgo95/demo-grpc-spring-mongodb/README.md

  - Java 8 and above
  - Maven
 ### 1. Build grpc-interface
-After change the connection string, build this project with `mvn install` This will generate any proto files to java code and export a jar file use in the spring-mongodb-service project.
+After change the connection string, build this project with `mvn install`. <br/>
+This will generate any proto files to java code and export a jar file use in the spring-mongodb-service project.

 ### 2. Build spring-mongodb-service
-Build with `mvn install`
+Build with `mvn install`. <br/>
+Check if there is any builded jar in `/target/` folder then it can be use to deploy backend service. <br/>
-Optionaly, after build you can check if it can run with `mvn spring-boot run`
+Optionaly, after build you can check if it can run with `mvn spring-boot run`.

-Check if there if there is any builded jar in `/target/` folder.

 ## Local deployment
 ### Prerequisite
 - Install [Docker](https://docs.docker.com/engine/install/)

 ### Deploy steps
-Step 1: Move to project folder with cmd
+Step 1: Move to project folder with cmd.

 Step 2: Run compose command to build image and run 3 projects:
 ``` cmd